matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 7) How Can You Control the Parallel Execution of Pods in a Kubernetes Job?
-Answer: You can control the parallel execution of Pods in a Kubernetes Job using the completions and parallelism properties in the Job spec. completions specifies the desired number of successfully finished Pods, and parallelism specifies the maximum number of Pods that can run simultaneously.
+Answer: You can control the parallel execution of Pods in a Kubernetes Job using the completions and parallelism properties in the Job spec.
+Completions specifies the desired number of successfully finished Pods, and parallelism specifies the maximum number of Pods that can run simultaneously.

 8) Explain How to Use a Job to Process a Work Queue in Kubernetes?